zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **apiInfo.gatewayUrl**

     specifies the base path at the API Gateway where the API is available.
-    Ensure that this value is the same path as the `gatewayUrl` value in the `routes` sections for the routes, which belong to this API.
+    Ensure that this value is the same path as the `gatewayUrl` value in the `routes` sections that apply to this API.

-* **apiInfo.swaggerUrl**
+* **apiInfo.swaggerUrl** (Optional)

-    (Optional) specifies the HTTP or HTTPS address where the Swagger JSON document is available.
+     specifies the Http or Https address where the Swagger JSON document is available.

-* **apiInfo.documentationUrl**
+* **apiInfo.documentationUrl** (Optional)

-    (Optional) specifies the link to the external documentation, if necessary.
+     specifies the link to the external documentation.
 A link to the external documentation can be included along with the Swagger documentation.

 ### API routing information

-The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
+The API routing group provides the required routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
 A single route can be used to direct REST calls to multiple resources or API endpoints.
-The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space.
-Currently the routing information consists of two parameters per route: The gatewayUrl and serviceUrl parameters.
-These two parameters together specify a rule of how the API service endpoints are mapped to the API gateway endpoints.
+The route definition provides rules used by the API ML Gateway to rewrite the URL in the Gateway address space.
+Currently, the routing information consists of two parameters per route: The `gatewayUrl` and `serviceUrl` parameters.
+These two parameters together specify a rule of how the API service endpoints are mapped to the API Gateway endpoints.

 The following snippet is an example of the API routing information properties.